aallali/Gomoku/README.md

         - [x] fix it for block_open3
         - [x] fix it for block_open4
         - [ ] if you can improve that logic (that do the check above), will be great (`priority:low`)
-    - [ ] `[fix]` : correct move for black is `K10` but it chosed to block fifth move in open 4, which is lost any way, instead setup a capture that will break this win5 row and also make the fifth capture which is winnable
+    - [x] `[fix]` : (**FIXED BY MINIMAX**) correct move for black is `K10` but it chosed to block fifth move in open 4, which is lost any way, instead setup a capture that will break this win5 row and also make the fifth capture which is winnable
         - scenario :
             - `J9,I8,I9,H9,J7,K9,G10,J8,I7,K7,L10,H7,H10,F10,I10,I7,J7,G7,H9,I8,J9,F11,G6,K8,K9,H11,K6,I8,L5,M11,J8,J9,J6,I6,L6,I5`
         - solution :